A new study shows promise for an inexpensive yet effective weapon for battling HIV among newly-infected patients in cash-strapped countries.

 The study also showed that taking either the multivitamin or selenium alone did not pack the same punch as the combo, and in some cases had no effect.

 The benchmark CD-4 T cell count of 250 mirrored Botswana's guideline at the time for beginning ART.
 The floor has since been lifted to 350.
-Still, the World Health Organization recommends initiating ART at T cell counts below 500.
+Still, the

 “ART is quite expensive, and these countries don't have enough resources to provide it,” Baum, a professor of nutrition, told Healthline.
 “Once you give ART, you have to have the manpower and the infrastructure to provide and monitor the course of the disease.
 If people become resistant, you need to know and change the meds.”